The world has a smoke halo.

 Smoke from Australia’s massive bushfires, which have been burning since September, has now officially circled the globe.
 It’s made its way across the Pacific Ocean, passed over South America, and has now returned to Australia.

-Over 130 wildfires have burned through nearly 3,000 homes, killed at least 25, and show little signs of abating.
-Two of the fires merged together last week into a “megablaze” on the border of New South Wales and Victoria, Australia’s two most populous states.
+Over 130 wildfires have burned through nearly 3,000 homes, killed at least 25 people, and show little signs of abating.
+Two of the fires merged last week into a “megablaze” on the border of New South Wales and Victoria, Australia’s two most populous states.

 “It’s just one, continuous, long line of smoke, and that to me is very unusual,” said Colin Seftor, an atmospheric scientist with NASA.
 “I haven’t seen that before.”
 Generally smoke disperses, but the plume from these fires is dense and unbroken.